What are the Worst Traffic Times in St. Louis?

 If you find yourself stuck in heavy traffic regularly, being aware of the worst traffic times in St. Louis can help you adjust your travel times accordingly.
 And if you are involved in an accident, our St. Louis car accident lawyers can help you understand your rights and pursue a claim for compensation for your medical bills, lost wages, and property damage.

 Many things cause traffic accidents, but it is clear that heavy traffic directly impacts the number of car crashes.
+When stuck in traffic, drivers may be more likely to engage in these dangerous behaviors.

 After focusing on the road for a long period or when driving while drowsy, people operating a motor vehicle may experience driver fatigue.
-Driving while fatigued can lead to failures in judgment and slower reaction times that result in rear-end collisions.
+Driving while tired can lead to failures in judgment and slower reaction times that result in rear-end collisions.

 Speed is dangerous even if the road conditions are optimal.
 Driving above the posted speed limit in bad weather or during peak traffic hours further increases your risk of an accident and injury.

-It is impossible to predict or avoid all the factors contributing to motor vehicle accidents, especially during St. Louis’ busiest traffic times.
+It is impossible to predict or avoid all the factors contributing to motor vehicle accidents, especially during St. Louis’s busiest traffic times.
 Contact the St. Louis car accident lawyers at Cofman Townsley following an auto accident for guidance on filing claims for fair compensation.

 If you have been injured in a car accident due to someone else’s negligence, contact us today for your free consultation with an experienced lawyer to discuss your case and legal options.